SNStatComp/S4Sroboto/README.md

 This is a fork from roboto from jculvey.
 We use it for experiments and additions remaining the original archtecture for the Search4Stats project.
+The text below is the original from jculvey.

 Roboto
 =======